wondenge/listeners/README.md

-# Listeners
+# Listeners : Golang HTTP service

-Golang HTTP service listening for Callback and Timeout URLs.
+This is a Golang HTTP service listening for Callbacks and Timeouts from the following API providers.

+- Daraja API

+# Daraja API Endpoints

 # Usage